simonheimlicher/heimlicher.com/content/_index.md

 ## Leadership

 {{% lede-initial %}}Great leaders are not born — they are shaped by the challenges they face and grow thanks to the insights they gain.
-While the challenges show up all by themselves, insights can be acquired deliberately.
+While the challenges show up themselves, insights must be acquired deliberately.

-If you think that a leader's role is to motivate their team and that empowerment is the key, you're not alone.
-Most leaders in large organizations develop their views on effective leadership based on personal experience.
-These leaders often pride themselves on how they act differently when in a leadership position.{{% /lede-initial %}}
+The crux with growing as a leader is that there is an overwhelming amount of literature, education and tips – yet when it comes to incorporating and applying new insights, we rely on our personal experience and judgment.
+Indeed, leaders develop their views on effective leadership based on how they felt when they were led and then either do the same thing or the polar opposite.{{% /lede-initial %}}

+{{< panel page="/leadership/impact-leadership-style-organizational-performance" float=right relativewidth=30 >}}

-However, this method of growth is limited to the leader's exposure, and there is a tendency to get stuck in a loop.
+However, this method of growth is limited to the diversity and quality of leadership the leader is exposed to, and there is a tendency for organizations to get stuck in a loop.

+For example, once a leader is labeled a *micromanager*, they might become hesitant to hold the members of their team to account.
+Once a member of their team is a leader themselves, they will strive to avoid this label.
+These cycles crystallize into recognizable patterns, or [leadership styles, and impact the performance of organizations](leadership/impact-leadership-style-organizational-performance).

+{{< /panel >}}

 Broadening our perspectives to include leaders in vastly different environments can accelerate our growth and introduce us to alternative approaches to leadership.

-Two models of leadership I find effective are **intent-based leadership** and **leadership based on freedom and responsibility**.
-Both challenge traditional paradigms.
+Two models of leadership I find effective are *intent-based leadership* and *leadership based on freedom and responsibility* and challenge traditional paradigms.

+{{< panel page="/leadership/turn-the-ship-around-l-david-marquet" float=left relativewidth=30 >}}

-### Intent-based leadership: empowering team members
+### Intent-based leadership: giving control rather than taking control

 L. David Marquet brought forth a leadership model that moves away from the traditional leader-follower dynamic.
-In a high-pressure submarine environment, he found that empowering each team member to take responsibility led to enhanced performance.

-{{< panel page="/leadership/turn-the-ship-around-l-david-marquet" float=right relativewidth=30 >}}
+In the high-pressure environment of a submarine, he felt incredibly exposed to the skills but also the way his fellow crew members employed – or ignored – these skills aboard the USS Santa Fe.

 In his [book *Turn the Ship Around!*](leadership/turn-the-ship-around-l-david-marquet), Marquet reveals how giving control, rather than taking it, and focusing on competence and clarity can unlock individual potential.
 This fosters a culture of continuous learning and improvement.